Lensing and time-delay contributions to galaxy correlations: Conclusions

 \section{Conclusions}

 We used the fully relativistic description of the galaxy 2-point correlation function developed in~\cite{Bertacca:2012tp} to investigate the relative importance of the various contributions arising from different effects, including those not present in the standard Newtonian analysis.
-To perform our calculations, we assumed a reference future spectroscopic survey, modeled on the PFS~\cite{Ellis:2012rn}, but our results can be easily extended for other galaxy surveys.

 First we looked at the importance of relativistic contributions to the local part of the correlation function.
 In the standard approach, the local correlation is given by the Kaiser approximation, possibly including Newtonian wide-angle effects.
 Relativistic corrections arise from the gravitational potentials (Sachs-Wolfe type terms) and from relativistic effects in the density and velocity parts of redshift-space distortions.
-We considered some different configurations of the system of Figure~\ref{fig:triangle}, and we found that relativistic contributions can become non-negligible, contributing at most $\sim 5\%$ to the local correlation at high redshift.
+We considered some different configurations of the system of Figure~\ref{fig:triangle}, and we found that relativistic contributions can become non-negligible, but they contribute at most $\sim 5\%$ to the local correlation at high redshift.
 More work is needed to estimate how much this will impact on precision cosmology.

 Then we focused on the integrated terms arising from line-of-sight spatial and temporal perturbations, that introduce lensing, cosmic magnification and time-delay effects.
 These terms are typically ignored in the standard approach.
 However, correlations including the integrated terms can become important in most cases, but in particular in the case of large redshift separations between the two galaxies of the pair.
 Especially important is the lensing contribution for near-radial correlations which dominates the local-local contribution.
 In the near-radial cases, the dominant term is the lensing-density one, where the redshift $z_1$ of galaxy 1 increases to high values.
 In some cases, the time delay-local correlation can give a significant contribution to the observed correlation.
 This happens because, while the local term is dominant for relatively small separations, its magnitude drops dramatically for very large separations, while the other terms do not fall off.
 When the first galaxy is at high-redshift, the integrals along the line of sight grow and become the dominant terms.
 Moreover, in the case of very small angular separation, the magnifying effect of the second galaxy is more evident, and also the lensing auto-correlation becomes very important, making the local part negligible.